Big tech - too big to fail, says data whistleblower Wylie

-CHIPPING NORTON, England, Nov 21 (Thomson Reuters Foundation) - B ig Tech is becoming “too big to fail” and should not saddle ill-equipped consumers with safekeeping privacy for society at large, data whistleblower Christopher Wylie said on Thursday.
+CHIPPING NORTON, England (Thomson Reuters Foundation) - Big Tech is becoming “too big to fail” and should not saddle ill-equipped consumers with safekeeping privacy for society at large, data whistleblower Christopher Wylie said on Thursday.

 From banking to dating, tech companies such as Facebook, Google and Amazon are so integral to modern life that users have become “dependent” and “vulnerable”, said Canadian-born Wylie.